 Even from 93 million miles away it looks enormous and ominous.
 It feels too close, and at the same time, you yearn for it to come closer.

-It’s impossible to describe without sounding like you’re stoned as fuck.
+It’s impossible to describe without sounding like you’re stoned.

 I don’t know how long I stared at it before I started taking pictures.